ConsoleGods/BuildingWandsPlus/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.# BuildingWandsPlus
+See the LICENSE file for details.